errordeveloper/imagine/README.md

 - image tagging (based on git)
 - image testing as a separate target
 - registry as a separate notion to image name and tag with multi-registry support
+- by default it will not overwrite existing tags, neither it will rebuild

 ## How it works?